PhoenixTales/phoenix-docs/index.md

 A long-term goal is a physical publication of the concept after the release of the game.

 <p class="subtext blueinfo">Please note that the Design Concept is an ongoing documentation of the project since 2016.
 It is <strong class="demonic">work in progress</strong>.
 Many documents are currently rewritten and will be unlocked over time.
 Plot documents will not be unlocked before release to avoid unnecessary spoilers.
-Due to the current work on the order and internal structure of documents, regular changes to the Index are to be expected.</p>
+Due to the current work on the order and internal structure of documents, regular changes to the index are to be expected.</p>

 ## Document Structure

-The documentation follows the following structure:
+Currently the documentation is structured in the following categories:

 ```
 1. Vision